fsce1/ObsidianVault/MVP- DwarfGame/Gameplay.md

+Insurgency Style Magazine Management

+Custom Maps.
+	-BSP/Brush-based map editor where player can add voxels + create custom terrain -Each Voxel's side can display a custom 512x512 texture (like brushes in Hammer Editor) low cover and full cover = 1 block and 2 block height
+	Half-Life: Tactics?
+	Object Textures based on tilemap sprite thats put into a new material

 Multiple people.
 	-First map, one player, the city map that is already designed -Slowly build more people over game, around halfway through you have 3 people and its capped at 3 for rest of game